o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/bundle-assets-for-release.md

 weight: 150
 ---

 This topic is an introduction to using the **Asset Bundler** to bundle assets for a distributable *project game release layout*.
-Managing project assets into bundles can help reduce the project's size on disk, optimize the project's runtime, and organize the assets to accommodate easy future asset releases.
-This topic can help you if you have a project that you're preparing to distribute for others to run or test, and you're interested in managing the project's assets before distributing it.
+Managing project assets into bundles can help reduce the project's size on disk, optimize the project's runtime, and organize the assets to make future asset releases easier.
+When preparing to distribute your project, use the instructions in this topic to help you create an asset bundle.

 ## Prerequisites

 Build your project with the `release` configuration.
 This creates a *project game release layout*, which contains the application and files that you can distribute.
-Learn how to [create a project game release layout for Windows](\docs\user-guide\packaging\windows-release-builds).
+Learn how to [create a project game release layout for Windows](/docs/user-guide/packaging/windows-release-builds).

 ## Set up Asset Bundler